The Media Fog of Science

 In addition to subject to subject differences, and unique methods, techniques and equipment, research differs between scientists of the same discipline.
 It differs experiment to experiment for the same researcher.
 Given consistent results, some research advances are obviously momentous, while the importance of others is not so obvious.
 Those working in the exact field may understand the significance of a particular experiment that other scientists, not to mention journalists and non-scientists, don't.

-There's Vapid Vamping Vacant Science
+Vapid Vamping Vacant Science Journalism

 The data does not crunch.
 The scientists crunch the data, after they develop a hypothesis, conceive the study, request the funding, collect the data sets, devise the statistical methods, and interpret the results.
 They then choose to write up the study and argue the significance of their conclusions in the paper's discussion, as well as (as is the trend), for the public affairs cameras.
 Therefore when the NYT author says, hopefully jokingly, "Stop sending these guys angry e-mails, people", because it's not their fault", understand that the research really is their "fault", or at least their product.